berkmancenter/lumendatabase/README.md

 License
 =======

-Chilling Effects is licensed under GPLv2.
+Lumen Database is licensed under GPLv2.
 See LICENSE.txt for more information.

 Copyright
 =========

-Copyright (c) 2013 President and Fellows of Harvard College
+Copyright (c) 2015 President and Fellows of Harvard College